 To create a virtual machines there are a few things we will need.

 To start, download the wanted operation system image from the internet.
-Move this downloaded iso file to the /var/lib/libvirt/images folder.
+Move this downloaded .iso file to the ‘/var/lib/libvirt/images’ folder.

-Now since we will be using VNC for the virtual machines we will have to put libvirt in listen mode.
+Now since we will be using VNC for the virtual machines we will have to put Libvirt in listen mode.